WELCOME TO LAXLESSONS.COM: THE LEADER

 The newest look equally showcases the different types of content available, including animated plays and practice plans in a sleek look that is both intuitive and quick and easy to navigate.

-Jordan Rabidou — Before Loyola: Played lacrosse, football, basketball and ran track at Somers High School (N.Y.). … Earned All-America honors as a junior and senior. … Set high school scoring record with 184 career goals and 128 career assists. … Was a four-time all-section lacrosse pick. … Named all-league in eighth grade, freshman, sophomore, junior and senior seasons. … Journal News lacrosse player of the year in 2002. … Was an all-state football selection junior and senior seasons. … Was a four-time all-league pick in football. … Named football MVP in Section 1 as a sophomore. … Was a two-time sectional champion in track. … Con Edison student-athlete of week award winner. … At Loyola: Led midfield in points freshman year. … Ranked No. 6 faceoff man in the nation junior year. … Named team captain junior and senior seasons. … Received Loyola College Leadership Award.
+Jordan Rabidou — Played lacrosse, football, basketball and ran track at Somers High School (NY), where he graduated in 2003. . … Earned All-America honors as a junior and senior, when Somers beat Manhasset in the New York state semifinals. … Set high school scoring record with 184 career goals and 128 career assists. … Was a four-time all-section lacrosse pick. … Named all-league in eighth grade, freshman, sophomore, junior and senior seasons. … Journal News lacrosse player of the year in 2002. … Was an all-state football selection junior and senior seasons. … Was a four-time all-league pick in football. … Named football MVP in Section 1 as a sophomore. … Was a two-time sectional champion in track. … Con Edison student-athlete of week award winner. … At Loyola University: Led midfield in points freshman year. … Ranked No. 6 faceoff man in the nation junior year. … Named team captain junior and senior seasons. … Received Loyola College Leadership Award.

-Ryan Rabidou — Before Loyola: Was a two-time all section and all-league pick in lacrosse, as well as a two-time Journal News all-star, at Somers High School (N.Y.). … Captain of the Somers football team and garnered all-league and all-section honors. … In basketball, earned all-league honors as a sophomore.
+Ryan Rabidou — A two-time all section and all-league pick in lacrosse at Somers High School (NY), as well as a two-time Journal News all-star. … Captain of the Somers football team and garnered all-league and all-section honors. … In basketball, earned all-league honors as a sophomore.
 He holds his high school high jump record and was a two-time all-league selection in track. … Played lacrosse, basketball, football, tennis and ran track at Somers.
-At Loyola: Played lacrosse for four years and was named captain of the team and Loyola athlete of the month. … His accolades include Loyolas most dedicated athlete award, Michael Brennanaward, Dr. Richie award, four-time Dean’s list member, Jesuit Leader and Future Leaders of Tomorrow nominee.
+At Loyola: Played lacrosse for four years and was named captain of the team and Loyola athlete of the month. … His accolades include Loyolas most dedicated athlete award, Michael Brennanaward, Dr. Richie award, four-time Dean’s list member, Jesuit Leader and Future Leaders of Tomorrow nominee. … You can follow Ryan on Twitter @rjrabidou.